-Welcome to the 2018 edition of Monash Life, our annual opportunity to celebrate some of the wonderful contributions our alumni are making to communities across the world.
+Welcome to Monash Life 2018.
+Read the stories that showcase and celebrate the wonderful contributions our alumni are making to communities across the world.

 David Winston Turner Endowment Fund